Q & A on How to Defeat the Computer

 19. Is there a best opening to play against the computer.
 Sure, play what AlphaZero does, which is also coincidentally similar to those I have found most successful in my games against Stockfish.
 But there is no winning opening.
 Some defenses are weaker than others however.
 I won more easily when the computer randomly played a weaker defense.

 20. What does playing chess do to my brain?
 Chess has several benefits.
 It increases concentration.
-It improves blood flow and can make you brain stronger, especially if you play while growing up.
+It improves blood flow and can make you brain stronger, actually adding new synaptic connections ,according to my brain researcher customer, especially if you play while growing up.
 Chess will improve your general intelligence as long as it is not the only thing you do.
 If you play chess only, your intelligence may peak and you may become a dull person.
 I would recommend studying math and computer programming as well, as well as reading really good books.
 Reading difficult books will do the most to develop your mind and personality.
 Do not eat or listen to music while playing chess as it will distract you or affect your mood and cause you to make mistakes.
 Only Nakamura can do that.
 Playing chess by itself will not make you fat because you are burning calories.